 Helmut K. Anheier is Professor of Sociology at the Hertie School of Governance in Berlin and the Max Weber Institute at Heidelberg University, Germany.
 He also has academic appointments at the London School of Economics (LSE IDEAS) and the Luskin School of Public Policy, UCLA.
 His research centers on culture, indicator systems, governance and organizational studies, and civil society and philanthropy.
-He now serves as Editor-in-Chief of Global Perspectives, a journal from University of California Press, which is slated to publish its first articles in summer 2019.
+He now serves as Editor-in-Chief of Global Perspectives, a journal from University of California Press, which is slated to publish its first articles in early 2020.

 UC Press: Congratulations on the recent launch of Global Perspectives!

 Helmut Anheier: Thank you!
 It is an exciting time to launch a social science journal of the caliber and ambition of Global Perspectives.
 Many colleagues, and younger scholars in particular, feel that the social sciences need an interdisciplinary, international journal to match the impact of the conventional disciplinary flagships.
 With Global Perspectives we want to establish a journal that is accepted and respected as a major academic publication in economics, political science and sociology—and across national borders.
 What is more, the technical publishing opportunities that are opening up make it possible to create a new kind of journal: versatile, interactive, involving readers, enabling debate.
 As a leading university press, UC Press is the natural partner for this innovative venture.

 UC Press: A primary objective of the journal is to “help overcome national and disciplinary fragmentation and isolation.”
 How do you and the editorial team aim to accomplish this?